Persecution of Muslims during the Ottoman contraction: Franco-Turkish War

 Cilicia was occupied by the British after World War I, who were later replaced by the French.
 The French Armenian Legion armed returning Armenian refugees of the Armenian genocide to the region and assisting them.
 Eventually the Turks responded with resistance against the French occupation, battles took place in Marash, Aintab, and Urfa.
 Most of these cities were destroyed during the process with large civilian suffering.
-In Marash, 4,500 Turks died.
 The French left the area together with the Armenians after 1920.
 The retribution for the Armenian Genocide served as justification for armed Armenians.

-Also during the Franco-Turkish War, the Kaç Kaç incident occurred, which refers to the escape of 40,000 Turks from the city of Adana into more mountainous regions due to the Franco-Armenian operation of July 20, 1920.
-During the escape, French-Armenian airplanes bombed the fleeing population and the Belemedik hospital.
+Also, during the Franco-Turkish War the Kaç Kaç incident occurred, which refers to the escape of 40,000 Turks from the city of Adana into more mountainous regions because of the Franco-Armenian occupation of 20 July 1920.
+During the escape, French airplanes bombed the fleeing Turkish population and the Belemedik hospital.

-Greco–Turkish War
+Greco-Turkish War

-After the Greek landing and the following occupation of Western Anatolia during the Greco-Turkish War (1919–1922), the Turkish resistance activity was answered with terror against the local Muslims.
-Killings, rapes, and village burnings took place as the Greek Army advanced.
-However, as reported in a British intelligence report at the time, in general "the [Turkish] inhabitants of the occupied zone have in most cases accepted the advent of Greek rule without demur and in some cases undoubtedly prefer it to the [Turkish] Nationalist regime which seems to have been founded on terrorism".
-British military personnel observed that the Greek army near Uşak was warmly welcomed by the Muslim population for "being freed from the license and oppression of the [Turkish] Nationalist troops"; there were "occasional cases of misconduct" by the Greek troops against the Muslim population, and the perpetrators were prosecuted by the Greek authorities, while the "worst miscreants" were "a handful of Armenians recruited by the Greek army", who were then sent back to Constantinople.
+After the Greek landing and the following occupation of Western Anatolia during the Greco-Turkish War (1919–1922), Turkish resistance activity was answered with terror against the local Muslims.
+Killings, rapes, and village-burnings took place as the Greek Army advanced.
+However, as reported in a British intelligence report at the time, in general "the [Turkish] inhabitants of the occupied zone have in most cases accepted the advent of Greek rule without demur and in some cases undoubtedly prefer it to the [Turkish] Nationalist regime, which seems to have been founded on terrorism".

+British military personnel observed that the Greek Army near Uşak was warmly welcomed by the Muslim population for "being freed from the license and oppression of the [Turkish] Nationalist troops"; there were "occasional cases of misconduct" by the Greek troops against the Muslim population, and the perpetrators were prosecuted by the Greek authorities, while the "worst miscreants" were "a handful of Armenians recruited by the Greek army", who were then sent back to Constantinople.

-During the Greek occupation, Greek troops and local Greeks, Armenian, and Circassian groups committed the Yalova Peninsula Massacres in early 1921 against the local Muslim population.
-These resulted, according to some sources, in the deaths of c.
-300 of the local Muslim populace, as well c.
-27 villages.
-Precise number of casualties is not exactly known.
-Statements gathered by Ottoman official, reveal a relatively low number of casualties: based on the Ottoman enquiry to which 177 survivors responded, only 35 were reported as killed, wounded or beaten or missing.
+During the Greek occupation, Greek troops and local Greeks, Armenian and Circassian groups committed the Yalova Peninsula Massacres in early 1921 against the local Muslim population.
+These resulted, according to some sources, in the deaths of around 300 of the local Muslim populace, as well about 27 villages.

+The precise number of casualties is not exactly known.
+Statements gathered by Ottoman official reveal a relatively low number of casualties: based on the Ottoman enquiry to which 177 survivors responded, only 35 were reported as killed, wounded or beaten or missing.
 This is also in accordance with Toynbee's accounts that one to two murders were enough to drive out the population.
 Another source estimates that barely 1,500 Muslims out of 7,000 survived in the environment of Yalova.